rspec/rspec-core/features/method_stubs/README.md

 ### Stub return values

+    # create a double
+    obj = double()

+    # specify a return value
     obj.stub(:message) { :value }
     obj.stub(:message => :value)
     obj.stub(:message).and_return(:value)

 These forms are somewhat interchangeable.
 The difference is that the block contents are evaluated lazily when the `obj` receives the `message` message, whereas the others are evaluated as they are read.

 ### Fake implementation